 In this setting, our bridge relation becomes testable when the signal carries a sufficiently clear memory imprint.
 Reference~\cite{Incha:2024} shows that, for a ringdown with remnant mass $\sim 10^{5.5} M_\odot$ at $z\lesssim 1$, the memory contribution can already achieve a substantial signal-to-noise ratio (SNR) in LISA.
 Because LISA measures time-varying optical path-length differences, the long-time plateau of the accumulated memory is not observed directly.
 Instead, the memory enters the data as a pulse-like contribution concentrated near merger and early ringdown.
 As illustrated in Fig.~2 of Ref.~\cite{Incha:2024}, the ringdown contributes most of the memory SNR, making it the most relevant epoch for confronting our relation with observations.

 In real observations, one must address a practical point.
-Linear QNMs typically dominate the ringdown signal, but the total memory strain in principle also includes contributions sourced by QQNMs.
-It is therefore important to ask whether the QQNM sourced memory can be neglected compared with the QNM sourced memory, and under what conditions.
+Linear QNMs typically dominate the ringdown signal, but the total memory strain in principle also includes contributions from QQNMs.
+It is therefore important to ask whether the memory from QQNMs can be neglected compared with the memory from QNMs, and under what conditions.

 We use multimode ringdown amplitudes fitted to the SXS catalog in Ref.~\cite{Cheung:2024} and the ratios of selected second-order to first-order QNM amplitudes reported in the supplementary materials of Ref.~\cite{Khera:2025}.
 Since our goal is only an order-of-magnitude comparison, these inputs are sufficient.
 We label each quadratic component by its parent pair, $(l_1,m_1,n_1)\times(l_2,m_2,n_2)$, which sets its second-order frequency.
-And we denote the mirror counterpart of $(\ell,m,n)$ by $(\ell,-m,n)^*$, while the corresponding frequencies satisfy $\omega_{lmn}=-\bar{\omega}_{l-mn}$.
+We denote the mirror counterpart of \((\ell,m,n)\) by \((\ell,-m,n)^*\), where the star indicates the complex-conjugate branch.
+The corresponding frequencies satisfy \(\omega_{\ell m n}=-\omega^*_{\ell,-m,n}\).

 We consider four representative offspring components from Ref.~\cite{Khera:2025}, labeled by their parent pairs: $(2,2,0)\!\times\!(2,2,0)$, $(2,2,0)\!\times\!(3,3,0)$, $(4,4,0)\!\times\!(2,-2,0)^*$, and $(3,3,0)\!\times\!(2,-2,0)^*$.